High sensitivity optomechanical reference accelerometer over 10 kHz: Abstract

 \section{Abstract}

-We present a novel self-calibrating optomechanical accelerometer that achieves a sensitivity of 100 nano-$g_n/\sqrt{\mathrm{Hz}}$ over a bandwidth of 10\,kHz.
-We have incorporated a Fabry-P\'erot fiber-optic micro-cavity that is currently capable of measuring the test-mass displacement with sensitivities of $200\,\mathrm{am}/\sqrt{\mathrm{Hz}}$.
-The compact size and high $mQ$-product achieved combined with the high sensitivity and simplicity of the implemented optical detection scheme highlight the novelty of our device and this category of accelerometers, outlining a new path for precision acceleration measurements and observations in seismology and gravimetry.
+We present an optically-detected mechanical accelerometer that achieves a sensitivity of 100\,$\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ over a bandwidth of 10\,kHz and is traceable.
+We have incorporated a Fabry-P\'erot fiber-optic micro-cavity that is currently capable of measuring the test-mass displacement with sensitivities of $200\,\mathrm{am}/\sqrt{\mathrm{Hz}}$, and whose length determination enables traceability to the International System of Units (SI).
+The compact size and high $mQ$-product achieved combined with the high sensitivity and simplicity of the implemented optical detection scheme highlight our device and this category of accelerometers, outlining a path for high sensitivity reference acceleration measurements and observations in seismology and gravimetry.